buda-base/digitization-guidelines/README.md

 # BDRC Digitization Guidelines

 This repository contains the digitization guidelines for the BUDA project lead by BDRC.
-The docs are available on https://buda-base.github.io/digitization-guidelines.
+The docs are available on https://github.com/buda-base/digitization-guidelines/wiki.

-## Building

-First [install mkdocs](http://www.mkdocs.org/#installation), then install the [windmill theme](https://github.com/gristlabs/mkdocs-windmill).
-Then you can run

-    mkdocs gh-deploy

-to deploy to the `gh-pages` branch and serve it.

 ## Copyright